The sails unfurl, let the billows curl... – Sunderland

 This is part of a copper transfer plate used by Scott's Pottery from the late 1830s onwards.
 Originally there would have been 8 transfers (or thereabouts) on the same plate.
 It is possible that the lower portion became scratched or damaged and it was trimmed down.
 The copper plate appears to have been sold on to Ball's Deptford pottery (see the Distress me with those tears... page for a Ball example).

-There are some marks around the words 'sing' and 'wash'd' that appear on both items above.
+There are some marks around the words 'sing' and 'wash'd' that appear on both items below.
 They are much harder to see on the transfer plate.
-The frog mug is typical of Scott's from c1855.
+The frog mug is typical of Scott's from c1850.
+Beneath it, a typical flower-collared jug of similar date.

 Moore's Wear Pottery